xrdocs/ncs5500/_tutorials/introducing-nc57-48q2d-lc.md

 The NC57-48Q2D line card is built to serve as a dense low speed aggregation line card and the very first line card in NCS 5700 modular family to support native 1G.
 All the front panel ports are multirate in nature and the speed ranges from 1G to 400G.

 #### SFP28 Ports
-As described _Figure 2_, The first 32 ports (P0 to P31) are of SFP28 Form factor and works at 1/10/25G speed.
-By default ports comes up as 25G, the speed can be changed with controller optics command per port.
+As described in _Figure 2_, the first 32 ports (P0 to P31) are of SFP28 form factor and work at 1/10/25G speed.
+By default, ports comes up as 25G and the speed can be changed with controller optics command per port.

 #### SFP56 Ports
 The next 16 ports (P32 to P47) can support a speed upto 50G.
 These are true multirate port capabale of supporting 1/10/25/50G.